12 Licensing

 lists all copyright holders, and the LICENSE.note

-(Other packages use other techniques, but I think this is the simplest approach that will fly with CRAN.)
+describes their licenses.
+(Other packages use other techniques, but we think this is the simplest approach that will fly with CRAN.)